MikeDigitize/JSFundamentals/README.md

 console.log(bar);
 ```

 When you write JavaScript you declare things either as variables or as functions.
 The compiler determines function scope the same way as it does variable scope, so functions declared within functions are not available externally.
-Functions can be written either as declarations or expressions, the difference between the two is in the way the compiler handles them, which we'll get to shortly.
+Functions can be written either as declarations or expressions, the difference between the two is in the way the compiler handles them.

 ```javascript
 // declaration